Import Finance and Its Types

 What Is Import Finance?

 Import finance is the process of funding the gap between receiving the goods and sending the payments.
-It is a special type of trade finance where any bank or financial institution finances the purchase of the goods that are being purchased & exported from one country to be imported into another country.
-In simple words, import finance is the capital that is being used to bring the goods into the country.
+It is a special type of trade finance service where any bank or financial institution finances the purchase of the goods that are being purchased & exported from one country to be imported into another country.
+To put import finance meaning simply, import finance is the capital that is being used to bring the goods into the country.

 Import trade finance helps international businessmen build security in global trades and mitigate the risks.
 Some of the import transactions can be a burden on the business’s cash flow due to the involvement of logistics.
 Plus, due to the long time gap between the purchase and delivery of goods, the businessmen want to cover their expenses until the goods arrive.
 Here when import finance comes into the picture.
-It provides short-term finance to the importers and helps them reduce risks.
+This import loan finance provides short-term finance to the importers and helps them reduce risks.

 Types of Import Trade Finance